hanslub42/rlwrap/README.md

 this one back in 1999.
 By now, there are (and, in hindsight, even then there were) a number of good readline wrappers around, like rlfe, distributed as part of the GNU readline library, and the amazing socat (http://freecode.com/projects/socat).
-You should consider rlwrap especially when you need user-defined completion (by way of completion word lists) and persistent history, or if you want to program 'special effects' using the filter mechanism.
-As it is especially useful with older or even obsolete software,rlwrap compiles and runs on a fairly wide range of Unix-like systems (FreeBSD, OSX, AIX, Solaris, QNX, cygwin, linux and probably quite a few more)
+You should consider using rlwrap when you need user-defined completion (by way of completion word lists) and persistent history, or if you want to program 'special effects' using the filter mechanism.
+As it is especially useful with older or even obsolete software, rlwrap is written to compile and run on a fairly wide range of not necessarily recent Unix-like systems (FreeBSD, OSX, AIX, Solaris, QNX, cygwin, linux and probably quite a few more)

 ## HOW TO USE IT:
 If